 Lee grew up in Kingstree, South Carolina and attended Francis Marion University where he played centerfield and pitched for the Patriot Baseball Team.
 In addition to being a member of the baseball team, Lee was also a member of Kappa Alpha Order Fraternity, and Pi Gamma Mu Honor Society.

 Lee lives in Florence with his wife and son.
 Lee is a member of the FMU Alumni Association, Ebenezer Baptist Church, and the FMU Swamp Fox Club.

 Lee enjoys volunteering in the community, with two causes standing out in front of the others.
 He is a Past President of the Kiwanis Club of Florence.
 From the time Lee joined the Kiwanis Club of Florence, Lee became active in the Terrific Kids Program.
 Every month he represents the Kiwanis Club at a local elementary school to recognize kids that are excelling in being all-around students.

-He is also an active board member of the All 4 Autism Group in Florence County, working to help make the Pacing for Pieces 5K/Half Marathon and Bandwagon Music event successful fundraisers for the organization.
+He is President of All 4 Autism in Florence County, working to help make the Pacing for Pieces/Piece Jam event a successful fundraiser for the Autism Resource Center of the Pee Dee.
 Lee has a personal connection and is passionate in volunteering for this organization.
 Both of these causes touch kids at an early age when a large impact can be made.